wp-plugins/comprehensive-google-map-plugin/readme.txt

 11. When having marker Geo mashup, you can display in the info bubble marker's original post and post content excerpt instead of normally address and lat/long

 == Changelog ==

+= 7.0.1 =
+* Bug: Enforcing zero width and height on an OBJECT HTML element
+* Enhancement: Logging was disabled for webkit browsers

 = 7.0.0 =
 * Enhancement: Huge backend rewrite in order to minimise code base by relying on JSON data files.